Keyboard shortcuts

 Motivation

-Simpson’s rule fits a quadratic polynomial through each pair of subintervals and integrates it exactly, yielding fourth-order convergence for smooth functions.
-It is one of the most widely used Newton-Cotes formulas and is exact for polynomials of degree three or less.
+Simpson’s rule fits a quadratic polynomial through three equally-spaced points per subinterval and integrates it exactly, yielding fourth-order convergence for smooth functions.
+It is one of the most widely used Newton-Cotes formulas and is exact for polynomials of degree three or less, despite using only second-degree interpolants — a consequence of the symmetric placement of nodes.

 Example